gewalex/first-coding-refactor/README.md

-# first-coding-refactor
+# First-Coding-Refactor
-This is my first coding refactor challenge
+This repository will hold the content of my first coding refactor challenge.